r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 2 - build metasploit skelleton

 ![msf-auxiliarys](http://i.cubeupload.com/qOUGPr.png)
 we are going to include all the functionality from the core library.
 MSF has a modular structure and is broken down into several pieces: the framework core, base, and ui.
 A full discussion of the MSF architecture is outside the scope of this tutorial but for now, know that the framework’s core library is the low-level interface that provides the required functionality for interacting with exploit modules, sessions, plugins, etc. This line alone gives us access to some 6,000+ different functions.
-If you’re interested in the full design of the framework, checkout the

 ![msf-auxiliarys](http://i.cubeupload.com/ETlv6v.png)
 we begin defining the class and inherit from Msf::Auxiliary.
 Metasploit auxiliary modules are special in that they aren’t necessarily exploits that feature a payload.
 Instead, they can be considered as reconnaissance tools.
 This includes tools like port scanners, fuzzers, service fingerprinters, enumeration, information gathering, etc.